hswlab/jp/README.md

 You can repeat wrong answers by clicking on "wrong answers" dropdown option
 ![image](https://github.com/hswlab/jp/assets/12501993/add8749f-d287-4334-8d99-f4379cfb2c62)

 There are no cookies used yet, just simple js, css and html.
 Maybe I will also implement an option to store a custom list in cookies, so you are able to load your own list, after reopening the browser window.
-Currently the description for the kanji is translated in English and German.
+The description for the kanji is only translated in English and German.